puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 You can use the following group policies to configure specific sites to open in IE mode:

 - **Use the Enterprise Mode IE website list** (Internet Explorer)
-- **Configure the Enterprise Mode Site List** (Microsoft Edge Dev Channel, version 78 or later)<br/>This policy lets you create a separate Enterprise Mode Site list.
+- **Configure the Enterprise Mode Site List** (Microsoft Edge, version 78 or later)<br/>This policy lets you create a separate Enterprise Mode Site list.
 Enabling this policy overrides the settings in the "Use the Enterprise Mode IE website list" policy, provided that "Configure Internet Explorer integration" is enabled.
 Disabling or not configuring this policy doesn't affect the default behavior of the "Configure Internet Explorer integration" policy.

 For more information about Enterprise Mode Site lists, see: